SilentNightSound/GI-Model-Importer/README.md

 #### **DISCLAIMER: Using this on official Genshin servers is very likely to get you banned.
 I do not recommend or condone the use of these scripts and programs on official servers, and if you do use it on official servers I take no responsibility for any consequences as a result.**
 &nbsp;

-This repo explains various methods of modifying models and textures in Genshin Impact using 3Dmigoto.
+This repo explains various methods of modifying meshes in Genshin Impact using 3Dmigoto.
 Unlike SpecialK which is limited to texture modifications, 3dMigoto allows you to override both model and texture data.

 ## Installation Instructions (3DMigoto)